Got burning questions? "What?" "Who?" "How?" "Why?" Here are some answers! Contact me if you have more questions!

 What is createtcetera?

 Pronounced "create etcetera", createtcetera began as a blog documenting my design experiments in early 2012 after years of being in the making.
 In late 2013, it transformed into a Facebook page reaching a wider and a more engaged audience.
+Then it naturally progressed to an Instagram account (quickly followed by two more Instagram accounts, one dedicated to ceramic collaboration with my partner Parag Pathe called @maatipottery, and another one @cobi_thedawg to document the shenanigans of our puppy, Cobi).
 This website is aimed to work as a central directory of my projects, a portfolio of sorts.

 Over the years, I have dreamt and discussed with my close friends, the possibility of embarking on a very special project.
 That of living my life for art, through art.
 Createtcetera is the first step towards this lifelong dream.
 By serving people who appreciate arty, crafty, folksy (and at the same time, contemporary) designs to brighten their and their close ones' lives, I will continue doing what I do best, while bringing beauty and joy to the lives of countless others.
 Win, win.
 Right?
 Right!